 Senator Heitkamp has also focused on building a robust public safety infrastructure in Indian Country.
 Senator Heitkamp’s bipartisan legislation to expand AMBER alerts in Indian Country—introduced alongside her friend, Senator John McCain (R-AZ) — was signed into law by the President.
 Such alerts are critical for law enforcement efforts to quickly disseminate information to the public about abducted children to generate leads as quickly as possible, but these alerts were previously unavailable in many parts of Indian Country.

 Improving the Lives of Native Children

-The Alyce Spotted Bear and Walter Soboleff Commission on Native Children would conduct an intensive study into issues facing Native children – such as high rates of poverty, staggering unemployment, child abuse, domestic violence, crime, substance abuse, and few economic opportunities – and make recommendations on how to make sure Native children are better taken care of and given the opportunities to thrive.
-The legislation has been widely praised, and endorsed by all five North Dakota tribes.
+The Alyce Spotted Bear and Walter Soboleff Commission on Native Children is now intensely studying issues facing Native children – such as high rates of poverty, staggering unemployment, child abuse, domestic violence, crime, substance abuse, and few economic opportunities.
+It will provide recommendations on how to make sure Native children are better taken care of and given the opportunities to thrive.

 Leading the Charge to Improve and Reauthorize the Violence Against Women Act

+Women in tribal communities face domestic violence and sexual assault at much higher rates than those faced by the general population.
 Senator Heitkamp played a key role in improving and passing the reauthorization of the Violence Against Women Act (VAWA).
 The legislation included language Senator Heitkamp specifically pushed for to provide tribal governments the authority they need to prosecute non-Native perpetrators who commit these crimes on tribal land.
-Senator Heitkamp believes VAWA is important to all North Dakotas, but particularly Native American women.
-Women in tribal communities face domestic violence and sexual assault at much higher rates than those faced by the general population.
+Senator Heitkamp believes VAWA is important to all North Dakotas, and particularly Native American women.

 Bringing Fairness to the Tax Code for Tribal Governments